dechamps/RudeWindowFixer/README.md

        - The timing is somewhat tight so this might require a few attempts.
   - This is likely the issue that this [Feedback hub entry](https://aka.ms/AAg7dw5) is about.
-  - Windows Insider Dev build 22579.1 does not seem to have this issue, so this is likely a bug that Microsoft is aware of and a fix is being rolled out.
-    - For this reason that are no plans to work around it in RudeWindowFixer.
-  - At first glance this bug seems completely unrelated to the other issues RudeWindowFixer is fixing (see below) - in fact it doesn't seem to involve the Rude Window Manager at all.
+  - This bug seems is completely unrelated to the other issues RudeWindowFixer is fixing (see below) - in fact it doesn't seem to involve the Rude Window Manager at all.
 - RudeWindowFixer currently does not address the [problem][issue4] of an app being treated as full screen if its dimensions exceed those of the monitor, leading the taskbar to drop behind it.